Cottage Cheese Dill Bread

 Follow the instructions that came with your bread machine in terms of which ingredients to put in the bread machine first.
 With my bread machine, I add the liquid first.

-Speaking of the liquids, I measure the water in a Pyrex measuring cup.
-Then I add the egg into the cup with the water, and beat the egg there.
-It helps the egg to be more evenly distributed throughout the bread dough.
+Speaking of liquids, here’s a little trick I use: I measure the water in a Pyrex measuring cup, then crack the egg right into the same cup.
+A quick whisk with a fork blends them together, and that way the egg is evenly distributed in the dough.

 Check on the dough after five or ten minutes of kneading.
 It’s especially important with this recipe because of the cottage cheese.
 Just pop the top of the bread machine and see how the dough is doing.
 It should be a smooth, round ball.
-If the dough is too dry add liquid a teaspoon at a time until the dough balls up.
-If it looks too wet, add flour a tablespoon at a time until it looks as expected.
+If it looks too dry, add water a teaspoon at a time until it comes together.
+If it looks too wet, sprinkle in flour a tablespoon at a time until the dough reaches that nice, balanced texture.

 Cottage Cheese Dill Bread Recipe for the Bread Machine